Mhmdhammoud/react-boiler-plate/README.md

 ## Folder Structure

     src
     ├── Actions                 # All Redux Actions are executed at this level ├── Components              # Reusable components can be accessed from this level ├── config                  # Main configurations are added here e.g Redux ├── Constants               # Main Constants
     ├── Hooks                   # Custom hooks
     ├── Models
-├── redux
+     ├── resoponses             # Rest api JSON response types ├── redux                  # Action types
       ├──Types                  # Action types
-├──responses # Rest api JSON response types
-└── Pages # Main Executed screen
-└── Reducers # Main Reducers and their root reducer └── Routes # All routes will be added in `index.tsx` which will maps `route.tsx` that can hold all the routing policies desired
-└── Services # All third party externals can be added here
+    ├── Reducers                # Main Reducers and their root reducer ├── Routes                  # `index.tsx` which maps `route.tsx` that can hold all the routing policies desired ├── Services                # All third party externals can be added here └── pages                   # Main Rendered screen